karri-pooja/BankingOperations-1/README.md

  BankingOperations Project

- src/main - for backend code
+ src/main/java - for backend code
+ src/main/webapp - for frontend code

  Overview : This Bank app is a web-based application that simulates banking operations.